aumouvantsillage/guillaume.baierouge.fr/src/2020-12-15-my-first-dsl-with-racket-step-3.md

 The semantic checker is implemented in the file [lib/checher.rkt](https://github.com/aumouvantsillage/Tiny-HDL-Racket/blob/step-03/lib/checker.rkt).

-Its entry point is a macro `begin-tiny-hdl` where the top-level scope is created before calling the checker function.
+Its entry point is a `begin-tiny-hdl` form where the top-level scope is created before calling the checker function.
 The checker itself runs in two passes: